fbpx

 A Convincing Strategy For Hypnotherapists & Clients

 A convincer, in the context of hypnotherapy, encourages the hypnotic subject to think a thought that helps the process along, such as: “Wow, something is going on here.”
 Or: “Okay, that was weird!”
+Or even better: "OMG, this really works!"

-Common convincers can include the eye closure portion of many inductions, as well as simple “tests” like the Book and Balloon (you know, one hand heavy - holding a book, the other hand weightless - tied to a balloon), or even the Lemon Slice, when the hypnotist helps the subject feel, smell, and taste a lemon slice to the extent that their mouth starts watering.
+Common convincers can include the eye closure portion of many inductions, as well as simple “tests” like the Book and Balloon (you know, one hand heavy - holding a book, the other hand weightless - tied to a balloon), or even the Lemon Slice Test, when the hypnotist helps the subject feel, smell, and taste a lemon slice to the extent that their mouth starts watering.

 These are great, once you’ve gotten a client through the door and willing to work with you.